Close

 Low-e glass

-Low-emissivity glass is a very thin coating applied to windows that allows heat from the sun to enter and then reflects it back into the room, which works to reduce heating demand and energy bills.
+Low-emissivity glass has a microscopic coating applied that improves insulation by allowing solar energy to enter and then reflects it back into the room reducing heating demand.

 Mullion